Climate Lens Traffic Light Assessment

 Our aim is to avoid the trap of the perfect being an enemy of the good.
 Political candidates and parties do not have ideal policies and solutions to the crisis we all face.
 Sometimes it is a question of choosing the best of a rather ordinary bunch.
 Our rankings of different parties may vary in different contexts.
 In our evaluation for instance, the cynical use of preference deals could override the positives of a half decent climate policy.

-1. The Lower House (Legislative Assembly)
+The Lower Houses (Legislative Assemblies)

 Candidates who are standing for a political party are assessed by their party’s policy and, if they have elected representatives in the last parliament, by their performance in parliament.
 Candidates’ personal views on climate action may be more progressive than their party’s but because party members are disciplined to vote as a block; members of a party will normally all be ranked with the same colour.

 The commitment to climate action by single issue parties like Animal Justice Party, have been, in the past, difficult to assess.
 In a crucial parliamentary vote they may be vulnerable to deal making which would promise support for their single issue but at the cost of action on climate.
 We will continue to review their Traffic Light assessment and provide our findings in the political parties information.
-We will not finalise our assessments until the day before prepolling starts on Monday March 20th.
-We welcome any information right up to that date (Sunday March 19th) which will make our assessments more accurate.

 Climate Score Cards